 A Shelbyville man shot and wounded his estranged wife’s female companion early this morning at their home and then killed himself at his home, Franklin police said.

 Arnita Petre, a 44-year-old special education caseworker from Franklin, was listed in critical condition at Methodist Hospital on this afternoon.
 James Enyart, 34, was pronounced dead at Major Hospital in Shelbyville.

-Arnita later died of her injuries.
-Arnita has a scholarship endowed in her name by loved ones at Franklin College.
+Arnita later died of her injuries that was stated by the lawyers for sealing charges who are currently handling her case.
+Actually, Arnita has a scholarship endowed in her name by loved ones at Franklin College.

 The Obituary for James Dean Enyart appears in the Daily Standard:

 James Dean Enyart, 34, 408 E. 4th St., Shelbyville, Ind., died at 10 a.m.
 Dec.
 18, 2003, at his home.
 Death was due to a self-inflicted gunshot wound.

 He was born June 22, 1969, in Portland, Ind., to Donald C. and Eva L. Martin Enyart Dreiling.
 His mother and stepfather, Jerry J. Dreiling, survive in Mendon.